bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

 }</code>
 </pre>

 `target` tells Webpack what environment we are running our app in.
 We normally don’t need to include it, but had to because of a bug in Webpack Dev Server 3 that stops hot reloading from working in some cases.
 It will be fixed in version 4.
-Normally `browserslist` is default if a config for it is found, if not it defaults to `web`.
+Normally `browserslist` is default if such a config is found, if not it defaults to `web`.

 `mode` tells Webpack to output dev or production code.
 This influences things like minifying the code. `devtool` sets the kind of source map we want, useful for debugging in the browser dev tools. `entry` is given a path to the main js file. `resolve` is basically how Webpack behaves when looking for files – our setting allows us to import .js and .jsx files in our components without the file type suffix: